Exponential Backoff with RabbitMQ

 The reason is that RabbitMQ queues are always “first-in-first-out”, so the time to live will just tell RabbitMQ if it should send this message to a consumer or if it can safely reject it.
 As the retry queue doesn’t have any consumer, the message just hangs there until it can be safely rejected.

 That makes this solution impracticable, as messages with a high TTL would block messages that should be executed again shortly after they failed.
 So the quest continues.

 To solve this problem we came up with a solution that is very similar but tackles this issue by dynamically creating new queues for each TTL value we have

 The main difference here is the creation of new queues for each TTL we have.
-This solves the problem with blocked messages because now every message that goes to, say, queue.5000, are message with a TTL of 5000ms, so the first message in the queue will always be the next message to expire.
+This solves the problem with blocked messages because now every message that goes to, say, queue.5000, is a message with a TTL of 5000ms, so the first message in the queue will always be the next message to expire.
 The rest all continues the same when a message in any of these queues expires, it will be dead-lettered and consumed again.

 To avoid keeping a bunch of empty queues after all messages are consumed, we also define these dynamically created queues with an x-expires argument, meaning that after the last message is removed from this queue, the queue itself is also deleted.

 If you are disappointed that all you saw until now is a bunch of diagrams, here is the code we are using.
 It’s a Sneakers handler that does its magic every time a message fails.